LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

   - Browser styles-sheets

-    - Internal&mdash;defined by the browser developers
+    - Internal: defined by the browser developers.
-    - User Defined&mdash;user preferences
+    - User Defined: defined by the user (not the web developer).

-- <u>Precedence&mdash;the cascade</u>
+- <u>Precedence: the cascade</u>
   (The ones closer to the top win.)

-    1. HTML elements's *inline* styles
+    1. HTML element's *inline* styles.
-    2. HTML pages's *embedded* style rules
+    2. HTML page's *embedded* style rules.
-    3. Site's *external* style-sheet
+    3. HTML pages's *external* style-sheet.
-    4. Browser's *user-defined* styles
+    4. Browser's *user-defined* styles.
-    5. Browser's *internal* style-sheet
+    5. Browser's *internal* style-sheet.